xarial/xcad/docs/changelog/index.md

 Breaking change is marked with &#x26A0; symbol

+## 0.6.3 - September, 28 2020

+* Added exceptions for the macro running and document opening
+* &#x26A0; Renamed SwApplication::Start to SwApplication::StartAsync

 ## 0.6.2 - September, 28 2020

 * Fixed [#24 - Build error when cleaning the solution](https://github.com/xarial/xcad/issues/24)